-Recognizing that many action items in this plan rely on the ability to verify a person's credentials (login/password identity) before access can be granted to university systems, an efficient process and system for identity management (IdM) must be constantly enhanced and maintained to accommodate the nuances in roles of individuals within the university and for integration with new system implementations.
-A unified/federated university-wide identity management framework, which allows quick and efficient moves/adds/changes within the university as well as the ability to grant limited secure access to partners outside UMD, is the foundation of security and collaboration.
+Recognizing that many action items in this plan rely on the ability to verify a person's credentials (login/ the Division of IT, the Office of Sustainability, and password identity) before access can be granted to local IT units will work together to pursue measures university systems, an efficient process and system that promote more effective power management and for identity management (IdM) must be constantly lower operational energy use overall. enhanced and maintained to accommodate the nuances in roles of individuals within the university and for Through such technology as server virtualization, integration with new system implementations.
+A the university has already drastically reduced the unified/federated university-wide identity management number of physical servers running at any given time. framework, which allows quick and efficient moves/ A concerted effort will be made to further lower the adds/changes within the university as well as the ability carbon footprint of technology on campus through to grant limited secure access to partners outside UMD, better desktop and printer power management and is the foundation of security and collaboration. practices.
+The IT community will work with the Office of Sustainability and the university community to reduce Nearly every UMD-centric system/application requires power consumption without adversely impacting productivity.

-Nearly every UMD-centric system/application requires authentication (login/password) before any access is granted.
+authentication (login/password) before any access is granted.
 When university systems are implemented, consideration must be given as to how to protect access to only those who are properly vetted.
 Currently, there is at minimum a day-long wait period before the database of user credentials is updated with new hires, and often this is elongated to several days.
 For outside collaborators (consultants, research partners, etc.), an affiliate status must be granted, currently requiring a lengthy approval process.
 To accommodate more centralization of enterprise services such as this on campus, as well as external collaborative efforts like the new MPower initiative, and without compromising security, a more streamlined process for adding staff and outside collaborators is desired.
 Likewise, the identity management architecture should hold one system as authoritative despite appointments, affiliation status, or other such relationships with the university.
 Currently, the identity management architecture is retrofitted and updated as an afterthought to accommodate new systems and/or changes in relationship status with the university.
 A clear design, implementation plan, and standard set of procedures for identity management should be documented with changes controlled as stringently as other critical university systems.
 It is also the case at this time that there are many competing issuers of identity at UMD, and while this diversity provides local flexibility, it constrains global efforts to facilitate external collaboration.
 To take advantage of global IdM collaborative efforts such as InCommon, UMD must have a unified identity architecture without stifling the ability to localize identity management where it is essential for technical innovation in research